-At its best, research training is an intentional and purposeful activity that is the product of a thoughtful analysis of the background, interests and needs of each student and postdoctoral trainee.
+At its best, research training is an intentional and purposeful activity that is the product of a thoughtful analysis of the background, interests and needs of each trainee.
 This includes developing a mentoring plan that assesses the needs and goals of each student and postdoc, describes short- and long-term career objectives, and identifies professional development activities needed to reach them.
-The individual development plan (IDP) is a tool to help in this planning process and also to facilitate communication between mentees and mentors.
+The individual development plan (IDP) is a tool to help in this planning process and to facilitate communication between mentees and mentors.
 An IDP should be viewed as a dynamic document that is periodically reviewed and updated throughout an individual’s training.
 IDPs are of proven value at any stage, from the undergraduate to the postdoctoral level.

-This page last reviewed on
+This page last updated on

 Connect With Us: